The human eye: anatomy, structure and function

 Lens (Lens crystallina)

 The crystalline lens is a converging lens that focuses the rays of light.
 The lens is flexible and can be curved with the help of the ciliary muscle.
 This allows the refractive power of the lens to be adjusted (accommodation).
-This process ensures that objects at close range can be focused on, particularly in farsighted people at a young age.
+This process ensures that objects at close range can be focused on, especially for people with farsightedness at a young age.
 Due to the natural ageing process of the human body, the lens loses its elasticity over the course of a person’s life – resulting in presbyopia.

 Vitreous body (corpus vitreum)